 Graphic design trends help you create projects that communicate and connect to your audience in a timely way.
-By following and understanding trends, you’re communicating to your audience that you are plugged in and engaged with how consumer interests are evolving.
+By following and understanding trends, you’re communicating to your audience that you are plugged into the graphic design world and engaged with how consumer interests are evolving.

-Like writer and activist, Toni Cade Bambara said, “the role of the artist is to make revolution irresistible”.
+As writer and activist, Toni Cade Bambara said, “The role of the artist is to make revolution irresistible”.
 In other words, graphic design trends aren’t only a sign of the times, they’re sometimes a catalyst to change themselves!

 Create your own unique logo now!

-Some designs are transcending language barriers by focusing on visual communication.
-Mundane sans serif fonts are taking a backseat in 2023, and fonts will speak through shape and color rather than words.
+Some designs transcend language barriers by focusing on visual communication.
+Mundane sans serif fonts are taking a backseat, and fonts will speak through shape and color rather than words.

-Display fonts and serif fonts are taking center stage as we as we experiment with how far legibility boundaries can be pushed while maintaining clarity.
-Display fonts can vary significantly, but we predict a rise in fonts with soft organic shapes, as well as playful graffiti-style fonts.
+Display fonts and serif fonts are taking center stage as we experiment with how far legibility boundaries can be pushed while maintaining clarity.
+Display fonts can vary significantly, but we predict a rise in elongated and handwritten fonts and abstract lettering.